lmaurits/BEASTling/docs/config.rst

    * A path to a file containing your language data in a compatible .csv format
    * The string "stdin" if you wish for data to be read from ``stdin`` rather than a file.

+   Note that if ``data`` is a relative path, this will be interpreted relative to the current working directory when ``beastling`` is run, *not* relative to the location of the configuration file.

    Regardless of whether data is read from a file or from ``stdin``, it must be in one of the two compatible .csv formats.
 These are described in :doc:`data`.
 Note that BEASTling can also be made to read data from ``stdin`` by using the ``--stdin`` command line argument.

 Additionally, each model section *may* contain the following parameters, i.e.  they are optional: